Savage Weekend: Release

 Savage Weekend was screened out of competition at the 1978 Cannes Film Festival as part of the Marché du Film.
 According to Paulsen, the photo laboratory had failed to reframe the aspect ratio, and he was "horrified" to see that boom mics were visible in the cut.
 During the Cannes screening, Paulsen and his wife manually covered the top and bottom edges of the frame with tape to achieve the intended aspect ratio for the screening.

-The film was picked up for release by The Cannon Group, who released it regionally beginning in New York in August 1979, as The Killer Behind The Mask.
-By November 14, 1980, the title had changed to Savage Weekend in several North American cities, such as Detroit and Windsor.
+The film was picked up for release by The Cannon Group in 1979 under the title The Killer Behind The Mask.

+In the United Kingdom, the film opened on September 21, 1979, screening as a double feature with Terror (1978).
+It received an X rating from the British Board of Film Classification.
+It also screened at drive-in theaters in Scotland in November 1979.

+The film opened in the United States on November 14, 1980, Detroit and in Windsor, Ontario, Canada.
 The film expanded to Philadelphia on November 28.
 Though Paulsen stated that the studio had assured him the aspect ratio would be fixed for their theatrical distribution, the studio failed to correct it, resulting in boom mics remaining visible in the frame.